dawid4374/Node.js-MongoDB-App/task/README.md

-# Workboook
+# Task
-A web app for companies looking for employees
+A web app using Express.js and MongoDB